 This guide offers some tools and best practices to assist you with making a fair use decision.
 Find out more about what makes an item copyrightable, what's protected or not by the law, the bundle of rights you receive as a copyright holder, how long copyright lasts, and how to seek permission when you think it's necessary.
 Whatever the situation, you may contact the library for copyright assistance.

-Note: "It is the responsibility of individual teachers and researchers to learn about copyright and reach informed conclusions, understanding that the primary responsibility for making appropriate decisions about fair use of copyrighted material rests with the individual faculty or staff member."
+Note: This guide is provided for informational purposes only.
+It does not provide legal advice for specific situations.
+Inclusion of links to external sites does not constitute an endorsement of the sites by the guide creator, MSU Libraries, or Mississippi State University.
+"It is the responsibility of individual teachers and researchers to learn about copyright and reach informed conclusions, understanding that the primary responsibility for making appropriate decisions about fair use of copyrighted material rests with the individual faculty or staff member."
 (MSU OP 01.20)